ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-gb.md

 - The password associated with the user
 - The database name

-All this information is available in the [Web Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+All this information is available in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).

-There is also a guide here: [Getting started with the CloudDB service](https://docs.ovh.com/gb/en/clouddb/getting-started-with-clouddb/).
+Please also read our guide on [getting started with the CloudDB service](https://docs.ovh.com/gb/en/clouddb/getting-started-with-clouddb/).

 #### Connect via the command line